-John Calhoun Pinckney “Pink” Higgens was a Texas gunfighter who was involved in the Horrell-Higgins Feud.
+John Calhoun Pinckney “Pink” Higgens was a Texas gunfighter in the Horrell-Higgins Feud.

-Around the turn of the century, Higgins moved his ranch to the south of Spur, Texas.
-He continued his gunfighting ways and was said to have killed between 14-18 men during his lifetime.
-He died at his ranch of a heart attack on December 18, 1914.
+Around the turn of the century, Higgins moved his ranch south of Spur, Texas.
+He continued his gunfighting and was said to have killed between 14-18 men during his lifetime.
+He died of a heart attack at his ranch on December 18, 1914.